RC Přelouč

 RC Přelouč is a Czech rugby club based in Přelouč.
-They currently play in the KB První Liga.
+They currently play in the 1.
+Liga ragby XV.

 History

 The club was founded on 16 June 1974 by Leopold Blachut, Jiří Mít and Jiří Franta out of the former Dukla Přelouč military team.
 They played their first match on 14 September 1974 against Slavia Prague B in Prague, eventually losing 35-41 after trailing 9-11 at half-time.

 In 1987 the club undertook its first overseas tour, to France.

 They qualified for the first ever KB extraliga back in 1993, after beating Bystrc, (then known as Lokomotiva-Ingstav Brno), and Olomouc in qualifying matches.

 In 1998 the club withdrew from the 1998/99 season after three rounds due to lack of players and financial difficulties.